 Plant August to October directly - three pips in a small circle - thereafter wide spacing (100x120cm) as plants rank widely.
 Watch out for fruit fly that like to sting fruit as they develop.

 Clemson Spineless is a traditionally grown variety in South Africa.
 This Middle Eastern vegetable produces robust plant, decorative flowers and edible fruit of high starch content.
 Okra needs quite high temperatures to germinate and is planted direct in September/October spaced 45cmx60cm.
 The finger long young pods are picked before turning stringy and can be continually harvested for months.

-- Gold Nugget type brown onions are medium day onions of traditional South African origin.
+- Gold Nugget type brown Onion are medium day Onion of traditional South African origin.
 Vigorous grower with good resistance against pests and diseases.
 Good storage performance if cured & stored properly.

-- Onion of Florence produce red longish onions suited for fresh use in salads and cooking; poor storage life
+- Onion of Florence produce red longish Onion suited for fresh use in salads and cooking; poor storage life

-- TG red onions have been developed out of local red onion varieties especially for vigour, size and disease resistance.
+- TG red Onion have been developed out of local red Onion varieties especially for vigour, size and disease resistance.